typedops/funops/src/main/tut/2016-05-31-unreasonable-effectiveness-of-reasoning-understanding-bottom.md

 Leaving GHCi.
 ```

-Type signature of getting the value of an environment variable in
+The type signature of getting the value of an environment variable in
-`System.Posix` is:
+`System.Posix` module is:

 ```hs
 String -> IO (Maybe String)
 ```

-In English this translates to: given a String we produce a program in the
+In English this translates to: _given a String we produce a program in the
-`IO` context where when performed will return a `Maybe String` value.
+`IO` context where when performed will return a `Maybe String` value._

 Notice here that the module `System.Posix` provides a function that does two
 things: